 Paul, Weiss has a storied history as one of the nation’s leading firms for Supreme Court and appellate litigation.
-One of the firm’s name partners, Judge Simon Rifkind, was described by a Supreme Court justice as the finest advocate of his generation.
-The firm’s Supreme Court and Appellate Practice is now led by Kannon Shanmugam, a former Assistant to the Solicitor General who has argued 27 cases in the U.S. Supreme Court -- 13 in the last five years -- and is widely regarded as one of the nation’s leading appellate advocates.
+The firm’s Supreme Court and Appellate Practice is led by Kannon Shanmugam, a veteran of the Solicitor General’s Office who has argued 36 cases before the Supreme Court and is one of the nation’s best-known and most highly regarded appellate advocates.

-Paul, Weiss lawyers regularly appear in the Supreme Court and in federal and state appellate courts across the nation.
-Our appellate experience spans a wide range of subject areas, including administrative, antitrust, class action, criminal, ERISA, mergers and acquisitions, patent, product liability, and securities law.
-We have prevailed in bet-the-company, industry-changing appeals across the country.
-Beyond the Supreme Court, we have an unrivaled track record in courts where the most significant business cases are litigated, such as the U.S. Courts of Appeals for the Federal Circuit and the Second Circuit, the Appellate Division of the New York Supreme Court, and the Delaware Supreme Court.
+Our lawyers regularly appear in the Supreme Court and in federal and state appellate courts across the nation.
+Our appellate experience tracks the full range of our practice areas, including administrative law, antitrust, bankruptcy, class actions, criminal defense, intellectual property, mergers and acquisitions, product liability, and securities litigation.
+Among our series of recent victories in the Supreme Court, we were lead counsel in the landmark constitutional challenge to the structure of the Consumer Financial Protection Bureau.
+Beyond the Supreme Court, we have an exceptional track record in courts where the most significant business cases are litigated, including the U.S. Courts of Appeals for the D.C., Second, Ninth, and Federal Circuits; the New York Court of Appeals and Appellate Division; and the Delaware Supreme Court.

-Our lawyers combine skill in crafting persuasive, innovative briefs and oral arguments with an insider’s perspective on the types of issues of concern to appellate judges.
-Currently, the firm’s ranks include several former Supreme Court clerks and more than 70 former clerks from federal courts of appeals.
+Our lawyers combine skill in crafting persuasive briefs and oral arguments with unrivaled experience in the courts in which we litigate.
+Currently, the firm’s ranks include ten former Supreme Court clerks and over 85 former clerks from federal courts of appeals.